Wild apple tree

 - Who wants to say "thank you"

-Malus sylvestris is a shrub often used in reforestation projects as it attracts wildlife with its tasty fruit.
-In Celtic culture it was a symbol of fertility and immortality, so it seems to be the perfect plant for those who love animals or children, or even both.
+It is often used in reforestation projects as it attracts wildlife with its tasty fruit, improving biodiversity.
+In Celtic culture, it was a symbol of fertility and immortality, so it seems to be the perfect plant for a thoughtful gift.

 Scientific name: Malus sylvestris